5 Things That Never Go In A Garbage Disposal!

 Thanksgiving is here!
-In the spirit of Turkey Day, we are generally offered helpful tips on how to survive the holiday; tips like cooking the perfect turkey, arranging our seasonal home decor, and the “how-to” of putting up with your mother-in-law for the entire weekend of Thanksgiving!
+In the spirit of Turkey Day, we are generally offered helpful tips on how to survive the holidays, tips like cooking the perfect turkey, arranging our seasonal home decor, and the “how-to” of putting up with your mother-in-law for the entire weekend of Thanksgiving!
 So with all these tidbits of information, why is it that someone forgot to mention the disaster that awaits when Thanksgiving day foods hit the pipes of our garbage disposal?

 We’ve put together a list of the top 5 most important food items you should never put down your garbage disposer when cleaning up Thanksgiving dinner.
 Follow these tips, and you’ll breeze through your cleanup!

 1. Starchy Pastas

 As popular as Mom’s Mac N’ Cheese is with the family, it doesn’t have the same positive effect on your garbage disposer.
-Starchy pastas can stick to the inside of your garbage disposal, causing a film to build up, leading to a potential clog!
+Starchy pasta can stick to the inside of your garbage disposal, causing a film to build up, leading to a potential clog!

 2. Fibrous or Stringy Veggies